Quinoa vs Rice - Health impact and Nutrition Comparison

 Calories

 Both of these foods are high-calorie foods.
 A hundred grams of quinoa contains 120 calories.
-A hundred grams of brown rice contains 123 calories, and white rice - 130 calories.
+A hundred grams of brown rice contains 123 calories, while the same serving of white rice has 130 calories.

 Carbohydrates